HazyResearch/deepdive/doc/doc/basics/extractors.md

 ```

 ### <a name="plpy_extractor" href="#"></a> plpy_extractor

-Deprecated: this extractor type is error-prone, and is no longer actively maintained.

 A `plpy_extractor` is a high-performance type of extractors for PostgreSQL /
 Greenplum databases.
 It avoids additional I/O by executing the extractor